 Once you have a working Python environment you need to tell KNIME how to find it.
-Start by making sure that you have the new Python nodes - KNIME Python Integration (Labs, supports Python 2 & 3 - installed in KNIME Analytics Platform.
-Once you have these installed (and have restarted KNIME, if necessary), configure Python using the Preferences page KNIME → Python (Labs):
+Start by making sure that you have the new Python nodes - KNIME Python Integration - installed in KNIME Analytics Platform.
+Once you have these installed (and have restarted KNIME, if necessary), configure Python using the Preferences page KNIME → Python:

 Figure 1.
 KNIME Python Preferences page.
 Here you can set the path to the executable script that launches your Python environment.

 On this page you need to provide the path to the script/bat file you created to start Python.
 If you like, you can have configurations for both Python 2 and Python 3 (as I do above).
 Just select the one that you would like to have as the default.